Trustpilot

-Trustpilot Group plc, is a Danish consumer business operating a review website founded in Denmark in 2007 that hosts reviews of businesses worldwide.
-Nearly one-million new reviews are posted each month.
+Trustpilot Group plc, founded in 2007, is a Danish consumer business that operates a review website hosting reviews of businesses worldwide.
+As of June 2025, Trustpilot hosts 330 million reviews and has 60 million monthly active users.
 The site offers freemium services to businesses.
-It has been criticised for the publication of fake reviews, and allowing companies to remove negative reviews.
-Trustpilot is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+It has been criticised for its hosting of fake reviews, and for allowing companies to remove negative reviews.